James B. Milliken Biography

 James B. Milliken

 Milliken is a national leader in public higher education with more than 30 years of experience.
 As chancellor, he oversees one of the largest public university systems in the United States, comprised of 14 academic and health institutions, including seven medical schools and five Carnegie R1 research universities.
-UT institutions enroll more than 256,000 students and employ more than 122,000 faculty, health care professionals, researchers, support staff and student workers.
+UT institutions enroll more than 256,000 students and employ more than 122,000 faculty, healthcare professionals, researchers, support staff, and student workers.
 Total annual research expenditures across the UT institutions exceeds $4.3 billion, and the UT System ranks No. 1 in Texas and No. 2 in the nation in federal research expenditures among public higher education systems.